Ziggy Marley: Personal life

 Ziggy Marley is the eldest son of Bob Marley and Rita Marley.
-His brothers are Stephen Marley, Julian Marley, Ky-mani Marley, Robert Nesta Marley, Jr, Rohan Marley and Damian Marley.
-His sisters are Sharon Marley, Cedella Marley, Karen Marley, Stephanie Marley and Serita Stewart.
+His brothers are Stephen Marley, Julian Marley, Ky-Mani Marley, Robert "Robbie" Marley, Rohan Marley, and Damian Marley.
+His sisters are Sharon Marley, Cedella Marley, Karen Marley, Stephanie Marley, and Serita Stewart.

 He is married to Orly Agai, an Israeli of Iranian-Jewish descent, who is a former vice-president of William Morris Agency.
-The couple have four children: one daughter, Judah Victoria, and three sons, Gideon Robert Nesta, Abraham Selassie Robert Nesta, and Isaiah Sion Robert Nesta.
-He also three children from previous relationships: a son, Bambaata (b.
+They have four children: one daughter, Judah Victoria, and three sons, Gideon Robert Nesta, Abraham Selassie Robert Nesta, and Isaiah Sion Robert Nesta.
+He also has three children from previous relationships: a son, Bambaata (b.
 1989), a daughter, Justice (b.
-1991), and a daughter named Zuri (b.
+1991), and a daughter Zuri (b.
 1995).
+He lives in the Toluca Lake area of Los Angeles.